 • Graduate students who are prepared to embrace life long learning concepts that reflect current theory, evidence-based practice and an understanding of individuals from different racial, ethnic and cultural backgrounds.

-The Master of Science Occupational Therapy program is currently on probationary accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA). www.acoteonline.org
+The Master of Science Occupational Therapy program is accredited through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA). www.acoteonline.org

 These agencies are located at:ACOTE, c/o Accreditation Department, American Occupational Therapy Association (AOTA)